 The Culinarist is a homebrew subclass inspired by Senshi from Delicious in Dungeon.
 It contains a full Artificer subclass centered around cooking that grants party buffs.
 There’s also a section filled with 80+ ingredients used by the core features.
 There are even a few magic items thrown in for good measure!

 Clicking the link leads you to a downloadable clean version that helps support the DM V’s YouTube channel.
-It’s where he hosts the Husbando Homebrew show, where he makes puts pop culture to pen and paper so any player and DM can bring their favorite characters to D&D.
+It’s where he hosts the Husbando Homebrew show, where he puts pop culture to pen and paper so any player and DM can bring their favorite characters to D&D.

 If you want to see the full document for free, there’s a link in the description for a free download!
+And hey, send him a duck emoji in the comments if this is where you first hear about the Culinarist subclass!